 Diving in open waters is popular.
 It is enjoyed by novices and professionals alike.
 Many people dive for recreation, competitive sport, commercial employment, and military training.
-Diving as a profession can be dated back to more than 5000 years, yet diving related diseases were not described until Paul Bert told about caisson disease in 1878.
+Diving as a profession can be dated back to more than 5000 years, yet diving-related diseases were not described until Paul Bert wrote about caisson disease in 1878.
 Symptoms of caisson disease were observed among bridge workers after finishing their shifts underwater and coming back to the surface.
-These symptoms included dizzy spells, difficulty breathing, sharp pain in the abdomen or joints.
-The caisson workers often experienced that they felt well while working.
-This was due to their being rested at the start of the shift as compared to being exhausted when the workday was through.
+These symptoms included dizzy spells, difficulty breathing, and sharp pain in the abdomen or joints.
+The caisson workers often said that they felt well while working.
+This was due to their being rested at the start of the shift compared to being exhausted when the workday was through.
 The workers would often have intense back pain that left them bent over, which is how caisson disease earned the nickname "the bends."

 There are 9 million divers worldwide, with three million located in the United States.
 The median age is 30 years old, and 60% are male, while 40% are female.
-Review of the Divers Alert Network fatality data shows that barotrauma is the most reported injury related to diving.
-Approximately 80% of the injuries are related to ear and sinus barotrauma; 15% are due to pulmonary barotrauma, including arterial gas embolism with the remaining 5% of damages due to gastrointestinal, dental, mask or suit squeeze barotrauma.
-Majority of diving fatalities are due to drowning, atherosclerotic heart disease, and pulmonary barotrauma related arterial gas embolism.
+A review of the Divers Alert Network fatality data shows that barotrauma is the most reported injury related to diving.
+Approximately 80% of the injuries are related to ear and sinus barotrauma; 15% are due to pulmonary barotrauma, including arterial gas embolism.
+The remaining 5% of damage is due to gastrointestinal, dental, mask, or suit squeeze barotrauma.
+The majority of diving fatalities are due to drowning, atherosclerotic heart disease, and pulmonary barotrauma-related arterial gas embolism.
 Many have called for specialized autopsy and reporting procedures to understand the incidence of this injury better.

 Subcutaneous emphysema in the cervical region can lead to voice changes, difficulty swallowing, choking, or foreign body sensation.
 Crepitus or a crackling sensation can be felt under the skin as air travels through the subcutaneous tissues.
 Air can track down the esophagus and cause pneumoperitoneum.
 Pneumothorax is much less common than pneumomediastinum due to the increased resistance while air travels between the visceral and parietal pleura.
 However, the rupture of the alveoli at the pleural surface will lead to pneumothorax and lung collapse.
 Tension pneumothorax will develop as more pressure is exerted on the heart and great vessels blood flow leading to circulatory failure, cardiac arrest, and death.
 Pneumothorax causes chest pain after rupture along with shortness of breath, rapid shallow breathing, chest asymmetry, tachycardia, and tympanic chest sounds on the side of rupture.

-When air is forced into the capillaries, pulmonary veins, and central circulation, air emboli are formed.
+Air emboli are formed when air is forced into the capillaries, pulmonary veins, and central circulation.
 These bubbles collect in the heart or brain and obstruct blood flow.
 The damaged epithelial and endothelial cells release inflammatory mediators.
 This damage to the cells leads to leaky vessels causing swelling and edema.
 In the brain, this manifests as cerebral edema.
-Initial presentation of arterial gas embolism is the loss of consciousness, seizure, and cardiac arrest due to lack of blood flow in the large vessels or from air gas emboli in the brainstem.
+The initial presentation of arterial gas embolism is the loss of consciousness, seizure, and cardiac arrest due to lack of blood flow in the large vessels or air gas emboli in the brainstem.
 Air-gas emboli can also cause headaches, confusion, numbness, tingling, paresthesia, fatigue, hemiplegia, paralysis, aphasia, or any stroke symptom.
 Air-gas emboli can also reach the coronary arteries and present as an acute myocardial infarction with chest pain, chest pressure, pain radiating to the neck, shoulders, back, or jaw.
 Shock and cardiac arrest can ensue.
 Patients with patent foramen ovale are at higher risk of gas bubbles passing from right to left shunt and causing CNS injuries.

-An inquiry should be made regarding previous decompression injuries, pulmonary blobs, Marfan syndrome, asthma, COPD, pregnancy, and any prior pulmonary injuries or surgeries.
+An inquiry should be made regarding previous decompression injuries, pulmonary blobs, Marfan syndrome, asthma, chronic obstructive pulmonary disease (COPD), pregnancy, and any prior pulmonary injuries or surgeries.

 A diver with suspected pulmonary barotrauma needs prompt medical evaluation and treatment.
-Upon arrival at the medical facility, a history, physical exam, basic labs, electrocardiogram, and chest roentgenogram are required.
+Upon arrival at the medical facility, a history, physical exam, basic labs, electrocardiogram (EKG), and chest roentgenogram are required.

 Chest radiograph most commonly will reveal pneumomediastinum, but pneumothorax can be present.
 Edema or infiltrates may also be present.
-Any patient who has a severe headache or severe back pain after a dive, subcutaneous emphysema, change in the level of consciousness, dyspnea, or unexplained chest pain is a potential candidate for CT scan or MRI.
+Any patient who has a severe headache or severe back pain after a dive, subcutaneous emphysema, changes in the level of consciousness, dyspnea, or unexplained chest pain is a potential candidate for a computed tomography (CT) scan or magnetic resonance imaging (MRI).
 Spiral CT is most sensitive to evaluate for pneumothorax.
 It should be performed in all patients with barotrauma suspected of having pneumothorax, but chest radiograph is normal.
 CT done within six hours can show air in both arterial and venous systems.
 This information has prognostic and pathological significance.
-Ultrasonography and echocardiography can be used to detect the number and size of bubbles in the right side of the heart, gas in subcutaneous tissue, the presence of an abscess in swelling of the face and neck, the air in the peritoneum.
+Ultrasonography and echocardiography can be used to detect the number and size of bubbles in the right side of the heart, gas in subcutaneous tissue, the presence of an abscess in swelling of the face and neck, and air in the peritoneum.

-Complete blood count help to determine infection, and if hematocrit is more than 48%, chances of neurologic sequelae one month after the injury is high.
-Rising serum phosphokinase (CPK) indicates tissue damage due to microemboli.
+A complete blood count can help determine if an infection is present, and if hematocrit is more than 48%, the chance of neurologic sequelae one month after the injury is high.
+Rising serum creatinine phosphokinase (CPK) indicates tissue damage due to microemboli.
 EKG can reveal tachycardia, arrhythmias, or myocardial infarction.
 Pulse oximetry or arterial blood gas can indicate hypoxia.
 Then, the need for recompression and hyperbaric oxygen therapy needs to be efficiently and accurately assessed for the patient.

 The diver should be stabilized with basic and advanced cardiac life support.
 Intravenous access should be obtained along with the application of supplemental oxygen.
 Administration of crystalloid intravenous fluid for hydration is recommended.
-Perform intubation in patients who have unstable airway or has persistent hypoxia despite breathing 100% oxygen.
+Perform intubation in patients who have an unstable airway or have persistent hypoxia despite breathing 100% oxygen.

 No specific treatment is required for mild cases of pneumomediastinum as air will reabsorb on its own.
 Supplemental oxygen can be initiated for persons experiencing hypoxia.
 Higher concentrations of oxygen increase the reabsorption rate of the air.
 Pneumothorax may resolve without treatment or require chest tube thoracostomy.
-Tension pneumothorax mandates chest tube thoracostomy for drainage of air and reduction of pressure to allow blood flow and circulatory function.
+Tension pneumothorax mandates chest tube thoracostomy to drain air and reduce pressure to allow blood flow and circulatory function.

 Treatment for arterial gas embolism related to pulmonary barotrauma should ideally be completed within the first two hours.
 This provides the most benefit and best chance of complete resolution of symptoms.
 Any delays in recompression and hyperbaric oxygen therapy (HBOT) of more than six hours are associated with worse outcomes.
 Recompression therapy should be done at a dive chamber by medical personnel certified in hyperbaric medicine.
 Indications for recompression therapy include spinal cord injury and neurologic impairment.
 Patients who are seriously ill and do not respond to initial treatment may need higher pressure decompression at 4 to 5 atmospheres of absolute pressure and may need breathing gas of 50% helium/50% oxygen mixture (heliox).
 Although research has been done on the use of surfactants being given before deep dives, it is still in the research stage of development.

 The prognosis for pulmonary barotrauma related to SCUBA diving depends on the severity of and type of pulmonary barotrauma suffered.
 Mild cases of pneumomediastinum or pneumothorax resolve with little or no treatment.
 Complete resolution occurs in most cases.
 Large pneumothorax or tension pneumothorax requires chest tube drainage of air, but the healing should resolve without further sequelae.
-Air-gas embolism from pulmonary barotrauma unfortunately carries a 30% mortality.
-It is the second most common cause of death in divers, after drowning.
+Air-gas embolism from pulmonary barotrauma, unfortunately, carries a 30% rate of mortality.
+It is the second most common cause of death in divers after drowning.

 Complications of pulmonary barotrauma due to lung overexpansion while surfacing from SCUBA diving include pneumomediastinum, pneumopericardium, pneumoperitoneum, subcutaneous emphysema, pneumothorax, tension pneumothorax, and air gas embolism.
 Cerebral air gas embolism is the most devastating and feared complication.
 Lung infiltrates are common on initial chest radiographs and CT scans of the chest of patients suffering from pulmonary barotrauma.